RutledgePaulV/paging-streams/readme.md

         long stop = time();

-         // completes in about 4 seconds on a macbook pro
+        // completes in ~4 seconds on a macbook pro
-         // even though requesting each of the pages sequentially
+        // even though requesting each of the pages
-         // would take 12 seconds
+        // synchronously would take ~14 seconds
         assertTrue(stop - start < 5000);
         assertTrue(stop - start > 3000);